-When it came time to try out the idea of putting the baking soda, castile soap, etc. is small containers under the sink, I didn’t know if I’d love it.
-So why waste time with fancy labels.
+When it came time to try out the idea of putting the baking soda, castile soap, etc. in small containers under the sink, I didn’t know if I’d love it.
+So why waste time with fancy labels?

-If you’re just starting with something, you can certainly use a piece of tape and a marker.
-(UPDATE: A read suggested using wine glass markers to label containers.
+If you’re just starting with something, you can certainly use a piece of tape and a marker. (a reader suggested using wine glass markers to label containers.
 It wipes off easily and allows you to reuse containers more than once for different things).

 My next level is to print out a label with my handheld label printer – by the way, one of the best $20 purchase I’ve ever made!

 So then as things become more permanent, I use DIY waterproof, oil-proof labels!
 Here are the ones I use: DIY home cleaning labels, Beauty + Skincare labels, and Bulk Spice Jar labels